tardate/LittleArduinoProjects/README.md

 # 524 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Lucky 4D Printer](./playground/ThermalPrinter/Lucky4DOracle) - a Lucky 4D number generator, built a JP-QR701 Thermal Printer, including how to print Chinese (GB2312-80).
+> Latest addition:sparkles: [Lucky 4D Printer](./playground/ThermalPrinter/Lucky4DOracle) - A Lucky 4D number generator, built with a JP-QR701 Thermal Printer, including a detour into to print Chinese (GB2312-80).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),